 Best for: Surfers who’ve not worn a hat before and want something easy and light

 There are a few features definitely worth pointing out here.
 The first is the 50+ SPF rating, which is a godsend if you’re paddling out at midday or anywhere where there’s strong sun.
 You’ve also got ventilated mesh coverings over the ears.
-They should make it easier to hear while you’re out in the water, making the Dakine a good option if you surf in a group.
+They should make it easier to hear while you’re out in the water (the Dakine cap is a good option if you surf as part of a group and like to natter while you’re at it).
 We especially love the moveable brim, which you can turn upwards for more peripheral vision when you’re readjusting position.

 - Flippable brim

 - Only offers sun protection to the front

 - The brim will move sometimes when you don’t want it too!